Xela3026/workflows-docs/docs/domains.md

 The `"body"` property is the data you are storing in the domain.
 You can store whatever properties and values you want in this object.

 If a POST request is made to the domain (instead of GET), then the request will be forwarded to another API endpoint.
 The `"meta"` property describes this forwarding process.
+If this is empty, a POST request will do nothing.

-This object can have three properties:
+The `"meta"` object can have three properties:
 - `"execution"`: the API URL to forward the request to.
 - `"execMethod"`: the API method to make the forwarded request with.
 Defaults to "POST".
 - `"dataPassThrough"`: boolean.
 The domain receives a `"body"` from the POST request made to it.
-A `true` value here will use this body in the forwarded request. `false` will use an empty body in the forwarded request.
+A `true` value here will combine the received `"body"` and the `"body"` stored in the domain. `false` will use just use the domain's stored `"body"` body in the forwarded request.

-[comment]: <> (check the accuracy of this false explanation.
-WIP.
-Also what are the other meta properties? currently I have just said it's functionality is for forwarding.
-Also what's the default value of dataPassThrough.
-And what happens if you make a POST request and the meta object is empty?
-If dataPassThrough is false and someone makes a POST request, is the body in the forwarded request empty, or does it use the body in the domain?)

 <br/>

 ## Accessing Data

 To access the data stored in a domain, make a GET request to it.
-The URL of this request will be formatted as `https://dms.yabbr.io/2022-05-31/namespaces?domain={{domain-name}}`, where `{{domain-name}}` is the name of the domain you are retrieving data from.
+The URL of this request will be formatted as "<BrandName type="dms"/>/namespaces?domain=&#123;&#123;domain-name&#125;&#125;", where &#123;&#123;domain-name&#125;&#125; is the name of the domain you are retrieving data from.
 Once you make this request with the proper authentication, the response to your request will include the `"body"` stored in the domain.

-[comment]: <> (what is the actual beginning here of the request URL.
-I think it is some workflow URL?
-I have just used the Yabbr one here, but how would I display a generalised one?
-What would that look like?
-WIP)

 If you make a POST request instead, the domain will forward your request to the endpoint listed under `"execution"` in its `"meta"` property.

-[comment]: <> (Also check the wording of this passage here.
-It is really janky and incoherent.
-Reword it to be more concise, simple, and comprehensive.
-WIP WIP WIP)

 <br/>